Bosselaar Strengers Legal Partners | Van Campen Liem

 Please provide a short summary of the fees and costs (including tax) relating to buying real estate in your jurisdiction.

 If real estate is conveyed (= transferred), notary fees will be due (including costs for registration in the Land Registry).
-In addition, depending on the circumstances, transfer tax (2% for residential properties and 6% for other built property) and/or VAT (in the case of new builds and land not built on) must be paid to the tax authorities.
+In addition, depending on the circumstances, transfer tax (2% for residential properties and 10,4% for other built property) and/or VAT (in the case of new builds and land not built on) must be paid to the tax authorities.
+From 2021, starters on the residential housing market from 18 up to the age of 35 will be exempt from transfer tax on conditions if the purchase price is € 525.000, -.
+This exemption can only take place once and only for the first home they buy.

 Owning

-Are there taxes applicable to owning real estate and can the burden of the taxes be passed to someone else (e.g. a tenant or an occupier - not being the owner)?
+Are there taxes applicable to owning real estate and can the burden of the taxes be passed to someone else (e.g. a tenant or an occupier - not being the owner

-The owner has to pay real estate tax (called “OZB”).
+The owner must pay real estate tax (called “OZB”).
 For non-residential properties the OZB is comprised of an owner’s part and an occupier’s part and the occupier’s part can be charged to the tenant/occupier.
 For residential properties the owner cannot pass on the OZB to the tenant/occupier.
 Also, an owner who rents out more than fifty residential (social housing) properties must pay a “landlord levy”.

 Tax Breaks

 Are there tax breaks or other incentives for foreigners to buy real estate in your jurisdiction?
-If so what are they?
+If so, what are they?

 In principle, there are no such tax breaks or incentives.
 However, in some cases certain costs are tax-deductible.
 An example of this is the possibility of deducting maintenance costs incurred to preserve a monument for tax purposes.